amaulap2/Datastory/_includes/parts/best_finding_1.md

 </figure>
 </div>

-On <a href="#Figure6">Figure 6</a>, we see that *Total Likes, Comments, Replies and Videos* follow the same trend as normal users.
-However, we see that the *Comments per User* metric is much higher and pretty much constant over the year for suspicious users.
-This is an interesting observation since it shows that bots kept the same level of activity over the years.
-This consistency in activity might be due to the fact that bots are programmed to comment on videos at a constant rate to not arise suspicion from YouTube anti-bot algorithms.
+On <a href="#Figure6">Figure 6</a>, we see that *Total Likes, Comments, Replies and number of bots* follow the same trend as normal users.
+However, we see that the *Comments per User* metric is proportionally higher and pretty much constant over the year for suspicious users.
+This is an interesting observation since it shows that bots kept the same level of comments per user over the years.

 <!-- <div style="text-align: center;">
 <figure>